Doctor of Ministry FAQs

 What are the Doctor of Ministry track options at ACU?

 Recognizing that doctoral studies can be an intimidating expense, we are dedicated to helping you pursue a degree without a heavy financial burden.
-We recently reduced our tuition costs to make the financial investment in a ministry degree at ACU comparable to similar programs at other schools.
+Our D.Min. program is very competitively priced compared to other D.Min. programs and other ACU programs.

 How and when should I apply to the ACU’s Doctor of Ministry?

-You can begin the application process at any time.
+You can begin the application process at any time after July 15th.
 Within the application portal you can send recommendation requests, upload documents, and check your admission status.
-Applications for Summer 2019 are due by January 31, 2019.
-This application process can take some time, so we recommend getting started as early as possible.
+Applications for June 2021 are due by December 1, 2020 (international applicants) or January 31, 2021 (domestic applicants).
+The application process can take some time, so we recommend getting started as early as possible!

-We require four recommendation forms from people that know your personal character and performance in ministry.
+We require recommendations from four people who know your personal character and performance in ministry.
 At least one recommendation should provide an academic reference.

 When will I be notified of my admission decision?

-With a rolling-admissions process, you will be notified of your admission decision usually within two weeks of submitting your completed application materials.
+With a rolling admissions process, you will be notified of your admission decision usually within a few weeks of submitting your completed application materials.

 What is Abilene like?

-Please click here to learn more about Abilene, TX!
+Please click here to learn more about Abilene, Texas!